edysune/directorytools/README.md

     <put_example_script_here>\directorytools\tools
 ```

 Note that these may need modifications for paths for your own directory system.
 The main script `executeRemoteMerge` has required userName, password and domain that will need to be set.
+Domains will need to be added in the `etc/hosts` file, which depends based

 # scanDir
 Basic tool that generates a recursive list of files given a folder path parameter.
 This works both locally and remotely (using SSH username + password), and works with both Windows and Linux OS's.
 By default, scanDir operating system is set to `win`, which may need to set via commandline flags.
 Example of usage: